Lesson 6 of 7 - learn to parent (nurture) effectively

 Options

-Have your old-enough kids fill out worksheet copies, and invite their constructive feedback - non-defensively, if you can!
+Have your old-enough kids fill out worksheet copies, and invite their constructive feedback non-defensively!

 If you're a single parent or stepfamily co-parent, do a worksheet on your prior family.
 How did the disciplinary style there vary from this household's, and the other bioparent's home?
 How do the kids react to these discipline-style differences?